 - Once all the chicken has browned, return all the chicken and the charred peppers and onions to the dutch oven.

-- To the dutch oven, add the enchilada sauce, minced garlic, chipotles in adobo and bay leaves.
+- To the dutch oven, add the enchilada sauce, minced garlic, chopped chipotles and bay leaves.

 - Bring the pot to a boil.
 Reduce the heat, cover and simmer on low for 30 mins.
 Remove the bay leaves and add fresh cilantro.